vikrantRajan/DanTerm4Week4/FIRST-DAY.md

 1. Use Slack as the main communication tool for this course

 ## GitHub code host
-1. Setup or Sign-in to [GitHub](https://github.com/)
+1. Setup and / or Sign-in to [GitHub](https://github.com/)
- 	 * Course examples will be shared via GitHub
+ 	 * Starter files and course examples will be shared via GitHub
-1. Share your GitHub username on the course private channel (i.e. [#vanarts-jquery-web14](https://domaindesign.slack.com/messages/GCGCGSG48/))
+1. Share your GitHub username on Slack in the course's private channel (i.e. [#vanarts-jquery-web14](https://domaindesign.slack.com/messages/GCGCGSG48/))
 1. Dan will then grant you permission to the [jQuery course starter files](https://github.com/VanArts/course-files)
+	* Verify you can see the [CONTRIBUTING.md file on GitHub.com](https://github.com/VanArts/course-files/blob/master/CONTRIBUTING.md)

 ## SourceTree to pull code locally
 1. Download your git client (or use existing).
 Recommended [SourceTree](https://www.sourcetreeapp.com/)